|

 "Come on!"

-And they followed excited dog back through Dinham Gate, past
+They followed it back through Dinham Gate, past the castle gatehouse,

-the castle gatehouse, through the market place and into Broad
+through the market place, and into Broad Street.

-"Your Majesty!" cried Brenal, running towards the search
+"Your Majesty!" cried Brenal, jogging towards the search

 party.
 "Your Majesties, my lords, someone brought a woman

-a quick search told them there was no one inside.
-Not Eowyn, not
+a quick search told them there was no one insidenot Eowyn,

-Haldir, not the kidnapping fiend, not even the shadow.
-Legolas
+not Haldir, not the kidnapping fiend, not even the shadow.

 "My lord, you are not yourself," said Dínendal,

 gently.
-"The poison is still active in your body.
-Let me
+"The poison is still working on you.
+Let me take

-take you back to the castle.
-Their Majesties and Lord Gimli will
+you back to the castle.
+Their Majesties and Lord Gimli will find

 Legolas shook his head.
 "It would kill me Dínendal.